 Getting punitive damages in Texas isn’t easy.
 In most injury cases, even when it’s clear who was at fault, the jury will consider compensatory damages to be enough to address the wrong that was done to the victim.

 If punitive damages are an option in your case, the best way to secure them will be to work with an experienced personal injury lawyer.
-A good injury attorney should be able to advise you about whether punitive damages are possible in your case, and they’ll also know how to present the clear and compelling evidence of extreme negligence that’s needed to get punitive damages.
+A good injury attorney should be able to advise you about whether punitive damages are possible in your personal injury case, and they’ll also know how to present the clear and convincing evidence of extreme negligence that’s needed to get punitive damages.

 Texas Punitive Damages Caps